 Charge 3 took the fitness tracker market by storm even before its debut.
-But the Fitbit Charge 2 is still one of the best option for those who need an activity tracker with premium features at a fair price.
+But the Fitbit Charge 2 is still one of the best options for those who need an activity tracker with premium features at a fair price.

 Like Inspire HR and Versa Lite, this fitness wristband can monitor your pulse rate, show your heart rate zone, count steps taken, and evaluate the quality of your sleep.
 Also, it includes a Reminder to Move feature, which motivates you to stay active by logging more steps after every 60 minutes of idleness.

 Pure Pulse is Charge 2’s top premium feature, which not only helps in counting calories burned but also provides workout intensity insight so you can optimize your exercise routine, thanks to Simplified Heart Rate Zones.
 What’s more?
-Charge 2 includes Guided Breathing, which senses your heart rate then lets you personalize your breathing session.
+Charge 2 includes Guided Breathing, which senses your heart rate and then lets you personalize your breathing session.